-Home » Blogs » Stock Market 1O1 » Why do companies invest in each other?
+Home » Blogs » Stock Market 1O1 » Why Would a Financial Company Invest in Another Company?

 ICICI Group holds stakes in Axis Bank.
 Axis Group holds stakes in ICICI Bank.
 Why?
 Read the blog to know why this trend persists.